 My wife could do the cooking this time.
 A man had to have a rest sometimes.

-Trevor Reeves, lives in Dunedin, New Zealand, on the 45th parallel south, and has been writing and publishing for 32 years.
-Stories, poems, articles and reviews have appeared in many print magazines in the UK, USA, Australia, New Zealand and Canada during the sixties through to the early eighties.
-Trevor began working life as an accountant and in mangement but with further study in philosophy and English, quit the world of commerce for literature and the arts, and literary administration.
+Trevor lives in Dunedin, New Zealand, on the 45th parallel south, and has been writing and publishing for 32 years.
+Stories, poems, articles and reviews have appeared in many print magazines in the UK, USA, Australia, New Zealand, and Canada during the '60s through to the early '80s.
+He began working life as an accountant and in management but with further study in philosophy and English, quit the world of commerce for literature and the arts... and literary administration.
 Former editor of "Cave" international print magazine, Otago University Review (New Zealand) and active as a book publisher (over 50 literary and general titles), exporter and importer of literary and general books, from 1971.
 Published New Zealand's first anthology of women's poetry, Private Gardens in 1979.
-One collection of his poetry published in the UK (Hibiscuits) and two (Stones and Apple Salt) published in New Zealand.
-Began writing short fiction in the mid eighties while running an advertising agency and editing a country newpaper.
-Also two non-fiction titles published - on unemployment and hydro dams - including many articles in newspapers, journals etc. Trevor has an abiding interest in genealogy and, with his wife, saving the world from large hydro dams.
-With his wife, Judy Wolfe, Trevor edits Southern Ocean Review, NZ's first quarterly international on-line magazine of literature and the arts.
-Stories and poems lately on-line in The Free Cuisenart, Circuit Traces, EWG, 2River View and Equinox.
-A collection of his short stories is in preparation.
+Trevor has an abiding interest in genealogy and, with his wife, Judy Wolfe, saving the world from large hydro dams.
+He and Judy edit Southern Ocean Review, NZ's first quarterly international on-line magazine of literature and the arts.